doniaghikal/Student-Score-Predection/README.md

 # Student-Score-Predection
-Analyse Data And train the model and predict the values Model used: Linear Regressio and Polynomial Regression
+Analyze Data And train the model and predict the values Model used: Linear Regressio and Polynomial Regression